Epitome87/50-projects-50-days/README.md

 A simple feedback form with "Unhappy", "Neutral", and "Satisfied" options.
 The user can select one of the three options, submit their decision, and receive a message thanking them for their rating.

 ###### `Originally Completed: 9/18/2021`

+### Day 44 - Custom Range Slider

+As simple as the title: Just a custom range slider!
+The slider's value (1 to 100) changes appropriately as the user moves the slider left and right.
+The position of that value is always aligned with the slider's thumb.

+###### `Originally Completed: 9/19/2021`